 - Despite the change in instruction delivery method, your financial aid will not be affected if you remain enrolled.
 This includes your federal, state, and institutional grants, scholarships and loans.
 Students considering dropping classes or complete withdrawals for the remainder of the semester should keep in mind that this decision could impact future financial aid eligibility.

 - FREE eTextbook Option: As a service to students, Follett Bookstore partnered with RedShelf and participating publishers to provide free e-books where available.

 - We strongly recommend speaking with your advisor before you withdraw from a course.

 - Northeastern students are resilient, resourceful and innovative.
-However, given the unprecedented circumstances presented by the COVID-19 pandemic, an emergency student fund has been established.
+However, given the unprecedented circumstances presented by the COVID-19 pandemic, a Student Emergency Fund has been established.

 - To accommodate the need for safety and reduced time within the pantry, submit request for food items to be pre-packaged by completing the request form and note what day and time you wish to pick up the food.

-- FINDING A FOOD PANTRY NEAR YOU: For students who do not live on or near campus and are in need of food assistance, Greater Chicago Food Depository provides an up-to-date listing of pantries across Chicago.
+- Find a food pantry near you: For students who do not live on or near campus and are in need of food assistance, Greater Chicago Food Depository provides an up-to-date listing of pantries across Chicago.

 - Accreditation, Approval, or Licensure for the Institution and its Programs

 - Annual Security Report (Emergency Response and Evacuation Procedures, Timely Warnings, and Crime Log)

 - Conditions and terms applicable to employment as part of aid package